alexaggs/InterviewAssignment/README.md

 # Installing

-  You can either clone the repository or download the zip and import the project into your local IDE.
+  You can either clone the repository or download the zip and import the project into your IDE.

 # Testing